If you can’t find the answer you’re looking for, please call us on 0333 000 1234 or use our live chat service during business hours.

 I live in a flat and leave my bike inside the hallway.
 Other residents have access, but the main door is locked.
 Do I need to lock my bike?

 Yes.
-The bike will need to be locked to an immovable object and stored out of sight from the public, if visible from a window or door.
+The bike will need to be locked to an immovable object using an approved lock and stored out of sight from the public, if visible from a window or door.
 As other residents, and possibly members of the public, can gain entry to the building, the bike would not be covered unless it were locked or stored away from external view.Back to FAQs

 I lock my bike to an immovable object under a shelter within a private residents parking area.
 Will my bike be covered?